Diversification: The Key to a Stable Investment Portfolio

 • Asset Allocation: Determine the right mix of assets based on your risk tolerance, investment goals, and time horizon.
 A common rule of thumb is to subtract your age from 100 to determine the percentage of stocks you should hold in your portfolio.
 The rest can be allocated to bonds and other assets.

-• Global Diversification: Don't limit yourself to domestic investments.
-By diversifying globally, you can reduce country-specific risks and take advantage of growth in different regions.
-For example, during the 2008 financial crisis, Canadian investors who had exposure to international markets were less affected by the in the US economy.
+• Global Diversification: Don't limit yourself to investments.
+By diversifying globally, you can reduce country-specific risks and take advantage of opportunities in different regions.
+For example, during the 2008 financial crisis, Canadian investors who had exposure to international markets were less affected by the downturn in the US economy.

 According to a study by Morningstar, a well-diversified portfolio can reduce risk by up to 40% compared to a concentrated portfolio.
 This highlights the importance of spreading your investments across different asset classes, regions, and sectors.